S-7mza/project-predictive-template/communication/COMM_08_TRAINING_HANDOFF.md

 ## 8. Adoption Check-In & Feedback (T+5)

 Send a brief survey or email to participants and key stakeholders to assess:
-- How often they are using the dashboard.
+- How often they are using the model outputs (dashboards, apps, reports).
-- Whether it supports their key decisions.
+- Whether predictions support their key decisions.
 - Any suggested improvements, which can then be fed into the backlog.